Bharathkumar-Tamilarasu/Bharathkumar-Tamilarasu/README.md

 ## 👤 Who I Am

-⚡️ I'm a Machine Learning Engineer with around 5 years of experience working across the data and AI space.
-My core strength lies in building ML solutions on cloud platforms like Azure, with a strong focus on automation, reliability, and impact.
+⚡️ I'm a Machine Learning professional with about 5 years of experience working across the data and ML space.
+I focus on building reliable, production-ready ML solutions on the cloud - mainly Azure - with a strong emphasis on automation and making sure the work actually drives impact.

-⚡️ I started my career working with real-time industrial data using OSIsoft PI.
-Then, I’ve grown into designing and migrating end-to-end ML pipelines, leading cloud transitions, and supporting critical ML operations in production environments.
+⚡️ I began my career working with real-time industrial data using OSIsoft PI, and over time, I’ve moved into designing and migrating end-to-end ML pipelines, leading cloud transitions, and supporting critical ML operations in production.

 ## 💼 What I did